IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

 - `id`: this is the id of a rule.
 Write it in camelCase, e.g. "solvingControlBoard".
 This id should be unique compared to other rule ids and also the device ids as well as the timer ids.
 - `description`: this is optional and can contain more information about the rule.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `limit`: this sets the number of times this rule can be triggered.
+If this is `0`, it means unlimited.
 - `conditions`: this is either a logical operator (i) defined by `operator` (either `AND` or `OR`) and `list` which is a list of conditions or other logical operators **or** this is a condition (ii) defined by `type`, `type_id` and `constraint`

     1. Logical operator